Bullish on Blackfish

 In the western parts of Long Island Sound, such as off Stamford, Norwalk and New Haven, jigging for blackfish has really taken off over the past few years.
-With shallower water, slower currents and 30-pound-test braided line, it’s possible in many places to get down with jigs as light as ½ to 2 ounces.
+With shallower water, slower current, and 30-pound-test braided line, it’s possible in many places to get down with jigs as light as one-half to two ounces.
 The key to this approach is to tip your jig with a small green or quarter-sized Asian crab, or a quartered green crab, and crawl it slowly across the bottom while fishing at anchor until you feel a tap.
 Any hit or the sense of extra weight hanging on the jig is a sign to strike immediately and start cranking to get the fish out of the rocks.

-Several brands of blackfish jigs work well, including Tidal Tails, T&A Sparkie Jigs and Magic Meez Crab Jigs from S&S Bucktails.
+Several brands of blackfish jigs work well, including Tidal Tails, T&A Sparkie Jigs, and Magic Meez Crab Jigs from S&S Bucktails.
 I’ve caught well on all three, as long as I use the lightest one that will let me tend bottom.

 There is one caveat to jigging for blackfish: Avoid trying it around very “grabby” wrecks or you’ll lose a bunch of gear.
-Rocky bottom, mussel-bed edges and boulder fields are prime jigging locations.
+Rocky bottom, mussel-bed edges, and boulder fields are prime jigging locations.

 You Never Know…